-Buying a home or investment property will probably be the most expensive thing you ever do, so it's important to understand what is involved in the process.
-The following should be considered before you commit to buy.
+Buying a home or investment property will probably be the most expensive thing you ever do.
+It is important to understand what is involved in the process.
+Consider the following before you commit to buy.

-Consider engaging a solicitor or conveyancer - doing your own conveyancing is risky, because you can't get the same insurance available to a licensed conveyancer or solicitor.
-That means if you make a mistake, and suffer loss as a result, you will be unable to get financial compensation.
-If you use a solicitor or conveyancer and suffer loss as a result of their negligence, you may be able to taken action against them.
+Doing your own conveyancing is risky.
+You can't get the same insurance available to a licensed conveyancer or solicitor.
+If you make a mistake, and suffer loss as a result, you will be unable to get financial compensation.
+If you use a solicitor or conveyancer and suffer loss as a result of their negligence, you may be able to take action against them.

 Get your own independent financial advice about insurance, getting a mortgage and the fees you are likely to have to pay.
 It is illegal for real estate agents to give financial advice.

-Use the tools and information available to help you, eg MoneySmart which has mortgage and other calculators.
+There are tools and information available to help you.
+MoneySmart has mortgage and other calculators.

 More information about buying and selling property is available from the Real Estate Institute of Tasmania.

 The Tasmanian Government has supported the Law Society of Tasmania and the Real Estate Institute of Tasmania in a recent review process of the standard form contract.
 Vendor disclosure and cooling off periods have been added as an option for purchasers and vendors to use in the contract for the sale of residential property.
 This contract will be released in early 2017.

 More information and/or complaints about property agents is available from the Property Agents Board - Tasmania